Stop worrying about money and revamp your economic life with these simple and easy-to-follow New Year financial tips.

 Disclaimer: Posts may contain affiliate links.
 We earn commissions if you shop through the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.
 For more info, read our disclosure policy.

-Whatever the case, this post has a few nifty New Year financial tips that you can use to overhaul your economic life.
+Whatever the case, this post has a few New Year financial tips that you can use to overhaul your economic life.

-Side Note: If you want to make sure that the New Year’s Resolutions you make will actually stick this time, read our latest post How to Write Your New Year’s Resolutions.
+Note: If you want to make sure that the New Year’s Resolutions you make will actually stick this time, read our latest post How to Write Your New Year’s Resolutions.

 Let’s take finance, for example.
 It seems like a completely different language, right?

-There are so many new terms you need to learn, so many costly mistakes you could make, so many paths you can take.
-Where do you even start?
+There are so many new terms you need to learn, so many costly mistakes you could make, so many paths you could take.

 When I found him, I didn’t have much, so I was ready for change.

 If you’ve never done it before, you’re probably asking, “What is a financial statement, and how do you develop one?”

 It’s fairly straightforward.
 Just take a piece of blank paper and draw a line in the middle.
 On the left side, you list the value of all your assets (everything you own that has value), and on the right side, you name the value of all your liabilities (everything you owe).

 You then add up all your assets as well as your liabilities.